Romanio0089/kahootsmashack/README.md

 ## Credits

-The script behind Kahoot Smashack is generally not developed my me (Romanio0089), but by other people.
+The script behind Kahoot Smashack is generally not developed by me (Romanio0089), but by other people.
 What I do is: I take that script, and make it easier and potentially faster to use by removing patched or useless features and redoing the interface, and hosting it.
 And so, all credits for the script are given to the respective developer.